 First Impressions Fuji XT2

 It’s here, it’s finally here.
 After months of anticipation and research, it’s finally arrived.
-Now before I start this post I must inform you that this isn’t a full-on review about the Fuji XT2 but more why I decided to purchase it in 2016, over the stiff competition (such as the Sony A7 range) and why it’s a worthwhile investment to a full-frame SLR photographer like myself for professional photography.
+Now before I start this post I must inform you that this isn’t a full-on review about the Fuji XT2 but more why I decided to purchase it in 2016, over the stiff competition (such as the Sony A7 range) and why it’s a worthwhile investment to a full-frame SLR photographer like myself for commercial photography.

 Till 2015 I’d always shot with DSLR and didn’t really crave much else.
 But in 2015 something happened, well 2 things actually.
 A terrible rotator cuff injury and a girlfriend.
 In no particular order obviously!
 So having to lug around a Canon 6D from day to day started to become bit of a problem.
 It’s no secret that DSLR’s are cumbersome and for me not ideal for candid street photography or personal travel photography.
 So I was on a mission to find something smaller, lighter and more agile.

 This initially came in the shape and form of the Olympus EM10 which is a beautiful bit of kit and in all honesty where my mirrorless love affair began.
 The flip-out touch screen, the EVF that gives you all that exposure information on the fly was a breath of fresh air.
 To be fair a lot of my work has been captured on this little guy.
 But as things progress I started to see the cracks – low light capability being one of them and the other was the fact that coupled with a Panasonic 20mm f1.7 this thing was SLOW.
 Yes I could have purchased a native 25mm f1.8 but when you start going down that route of these larger lenses it starts to invalidate the point of owning the EM10 as far as I was concerned.
 I’m probably being a little extreme here but it’s just how I saw it.